simonewebdesign/simonewebdesign/source/_posts/2013-02-25-onclick-vs-addeventlistener.md

 </p>

 <p>
   However, the <code>addEventListener()</code> function, despite it&#8217;s the standard, just <strong>doesn&#8217;t work in old browsers</strong> (Internet Explorer below version 9), and this is another big difference.
 If you need to support these ancient browsers, you should follow the <code>onclick</code> way.
-But you could also use <a href="http://jquery.com/" target="_blank" rel="external nofollow">jQuery</a> (or one of its <a href="http://www.jscripters.com/popular-jquery-alternatives/" title="Popular jQuery Alternatives" target="_blank" rel="external nofollow">alternatives</a>): it basically simplifies your work and reduces the differences between browsers, therefore can save you a lot of time.
+But you could also use <a href="http://jquery.com/" target="_blank" rel="external nofollow">jQuery</a> (or one of its alternatives): it basically simplifies your work and reduces the differences between browsers, therefore can save you a lot of time.
 </p>